iohzrd/follow/README.md

 ```
 {
+    "aux": [{key: "", value: ""}], // an array for arbitrary, user-defined data.
+Ex.
     "body": "", // the text body of the post
+    "cid": "", // IPFS CID of the root directory of the post
+    "files": [], // a list of file paths, relative to the post root
+    "magnet": "", // a webtorrent magnet link for redundancy
+    "meta": [""], // list of CIDs that represent meta objects
     "publisher": "", // original publisher, will be used for "re-post" functionality
-    "magnet": "", // a webtorrent magnet link for redundancy
-    "cid": "", // IPFS CID of the root directory of the post
-    "files": [], // a list of file paths, relative to the user data directory
     "ts": 0 // UTC adjusted UNIX timestamp of the post
 }
 ```